Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

+The supplemental analysis based on $T$, $D$, and $\tau_V$ is reported in the SI.
 The algorithmic tests carried out here have been applied to a deterministic PES and exact analytic forces.
 We now wish to go further by applying the previous formalism to the case of stochastic PES and forces, such as the ones computed in a QMC framework, without losing computational efficiency.